REGISTRATION FEE

 REGISTER

-Registration fee 210 € includes attendance to the congress, gala dinner, coffee breaks and lunch.
+Registration fee 210 € includes attendance to all the courses, seminars, and activities of the school, gala dinner, coffee breaks and lunch.

 INVOICE/PAYMENT INFORMATION